-7 Conclusion
+12 Conclusion

-Although the Council's General Fund budget and associated Government funding reduced again in 2013/14, it managed these reductions well, and has again strengthened its financial standing as at 31 March 2014.
-Balances are therefore higher than forecast, and the Council has other substantial earmarked further reserves to help respond to the ongoing financial challenges expected over the coming years, in delivering against its corporate priorities.
-These challenges include getting to grips with more technical financial matters, such as the recent introduction of the Business Rates Retention Scheme.
+Although the Council's General Fund budget and associated Government funding reduced again in 2015/16, it managed these reductions well, and has again strengthened its financial standing as at 31 March 2016.
+Balances are therefore higher than forecast, and the Council has other substantial earmarked reserves to help respond to the ongoing financial challenges expected over the coming years, in delivering against its corporate priorities.
+These challenges include the extent of future Government funding reductions.

-Nonetheless, given funding prospects the Council must continue to reduce costs wherever possible - substantially more efficiency and other savings are still needed for General Fund services, in order to balance future years' budgets and ensure financial stability, whilst still ensuring Value for Money.
-As a result, the Council will be undertaking a significant programme of service reviews over the medium term.
+Nonetheless, given likely funding prospects the Council must continue to reduce costs and increase income wherever possible - substantially more efficiency and other savings are still needed for General Fund services, in order to balance future years' budget expectations and ensure financial stability, whilst still ensuring value for money.
+The Council will need to manage and complete a significant programme of service reviews and organisational change over the medium term.